CruidGals/tetris-dqn/README.md

 # Tetris Reinforcement Learning

-Using pytorch and pygame, I am creating a Deep Q-Learning Network (DQN) to learn how to play Tetris.
-The tetris game will be built from scratch using pygame, and the DQN will be created through pytorch and Q-table practices.
-I will also be implementing a regular Q-Learning network to compare the two performances on this classic game of tetris.
+Using PyTorch and Pygame, I am creating a Deep Reinforcement Learning Network to learn how to play Tetris.
+Unlike a classic DQN, which takes in a state and returns the action with the highest Q-Value, I've created the **Afterstate Model**, which parses through all the actions and returns the action which returns the best next state.

 ## Network Architecture and Motivation

-DQN will be implemented based on [Minh et al.'s](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) paper.

-It utilizes both a **policy network** and a **target network**.
-The **policy network** acts as the "Q-Table," being used to select actions during training, evaluation, and testing.
-It updates frequently to factor in new experiences after each episode.
-The **target network** is known as the *training stabilizer* as it carries a delayed copy of the policy network to help compute target Q-values in the loss function for training.
-It updates every *C* episodes, introducing another hyperparameter for the user to test.

-Each model will have 2 convolutional layers, one to motivate the detect the current environment state and the other to predict the motion of the falling piece.
-Then it will converge onto four linear layers to output an action.
+Before, I tried using a classic DQN will be implemented based on [Minh et al.'s](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) paper.
+However, through multiple efforts and interations of this model, the AI simply wouldn't learn.
+Through further research, I found that **predicting the best action based on the current tetris grid state was not feasible**.
+I needed the network to *lookahead*, to observe all actions in the action space to see which yields the best board state going forward.
+For this, I created the **Afterstate Model**.

+The **Afterstate Model** takes in the current board state and outputs the action that gives the best next state.
+Training looks a little like this:
+- **Act**: Based on the current model parameters, the model predicts (what it thinks is) the best action based on the current board state.
+It does this by trying every action internally to see which action gives the best next board state according to the model.
+- **Step**: The AI performs that action and puts new board state and observations into the replay buffer, along with rewards, the next block after queue, and the termination state.
+- **Train**: During model training, the model takes a batch of these replay transitions.
+For each transition in the batch, the target model attempts to find what it thinks is the **next best action**, and applies the **Bellman's Equation** to get the expected return value of the action.
+It then compares that with the current values of the model, and updates the weights accordingly as a normal DQN would.

+Treat this neural network as a mix of a **DQN** paired with an afterstate value function.
+I am still estimating the best action to choose based on the current state, using a **replay buffer** to train the model, simulating exploration with an epsilon greedy policy, and training a target network for stable updates.
+The **Afterstate Value Function** is used to determine how favorable each action is.

 The loss function I will be using is **Mean Squared Error Loss (MSE Loss)**, and the optimizer I will use is **Adam** optimizer.

-Training will also rely on use of the **Bellman's Equation**, which tells us the value of transitioning into a certain state.
+A list of other hyperparameters that I used are in `src/hyperparameters.yaml`.

 Other sources/papers that have helped with the development of this project:
 - https://cs231n.stanford.edu/reports/2016/pdfs/121_Report.pdf